golang/proposal/design/13432-mobile-audio.md

 data and how audio attributes (such as bit and sample rate) are reported to the consumers of an audio media source.

-Clip is an io.ReadSeeker and must be considered as a small window into the underlying audio data.
+Clip is is a small window into the underlying audio data.

 ```
 // FrameInfo represents the frame-level information.